juroc95/juroc95/README.md

 ## Experience

 Software Developer Intern - MediaZen (Seoul, Korea) (2021.06 - 2021.09)
+- Worked on discovering new ideas using STT, TTS, NLU, and Vision
+- Worked on Advancement of ART (Automatic Recognition Test)
 - Worked on Volkswagen ICAS 3 Voice Recognition Software Testing